FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 note | A human message on status rows; null on alert rows. |

-Status rows (baseline, digest-no-new, truncation-marker, billing-blocked) carry null BD fields and an explanatory note, and are never charged.
-A digest-no-new row is returned when a run finds nothing new; a truncation-marker names how many alerts a cap withheld; a billing-blocked row explains that the run's max charge was below the watch fee.
+Status rows (baseline, digest-no-new, truncation-marker, billing-blocked) carry null lead fields and an explanatory note, and are never charged.
+A digest-no-new row is returned when a run finds nothing new; a truncation-marker says how many alerts a cap held back; a billing-blocked row explains that the run's max charge was below the watch fee.

 Modes